noisedeck/handfish/README.md

 ### Slider Value

 A range slider with editable numeric value display.
+Uses `display: contents` to participate in parent grid layouts.
+Click the value to type an exact number.

 ```html
 <slider-value